priyankarauthan/java-8-stream-api-coding-interview-question/README.md

 # Java 8 stream Interview Questions & Answers

 > Click :star:if you like the project.
 Pull Requests are highly appreciated.
-Connect me [@Ruptam](https://www.linkedin.com/in/ruptamsadhukhan/) for technical content.
+Connect me @Priyanka for technical content.

 ### Table of Contents